 Pandemic preparedness is the process of building household, community, and systemic resilience against infectious disease outbreaks through advance stockpiling, planning, skill development, and financial readiness.
-It’s not about predicting which virus comes next — it’s about ensuring your family can sustain itself through months of disruption no matter what pathogen causes it.
+It’s not about predicting which virus comes next — it’s about making sure your family can sustain itself through months of disruption no matter what pathogen causes it.

 The five core pillars of pandemic preparedness: